zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/explore-run-queries/explore-run-queries.md

   **Note:** The Learn More contains a link to the SQL Reference Guide.
 Lab 3, Task 3 contains an example of the JSON record to look at.

-6. Type in **exit** to exit from the python application.
+6. Type in **exit** to exit from the Python application.

 7. Minimize the Cloud Shell by pressing the **minimize** key.

 ## Task 4: Clean Up

-This task deletes the tables that got created.
+This task deletes the tables and other OCI components that got created.

 <if type="paid">
 1. On the top left, go to menu, then **Databases**, then under Oracle NoSQL Database, press **Tables**